Blog

 There’s a question here around maintaining transparency.
 None of us have ever had to manage anything like this before, so there isn’t a rule book or examples to look at – it’s going to be a learning experience for everyone.
 I think there are three considerations here:

-- Understand what demographics are in your business.
-Some groups are more at risk of poor mental health and this needs to be engaged with so that you can fully support your team.
+• Understand what demographics are in your business.
+Some groups face a higher risk of poor mental health, and you need to address this to fully support your team.

 If you are running a change programme and have questions on what you’ve read, reach out!
 Change is one of our passions, get in touch and one of our experts will be in touch.